MdrnDme/github_display_bug/README.md

 ## Contributing to the Fix

-Want to help solve this clusterfuck?
+Want to help solve this mess before I go postal?
 Here's how:

 ### For Users
 1. **Document your cases** - Record when VS Code lies to you